xen556/rShot/README.md

 * [`slurp`](https://github.com/emersion/slurp) – to select a screen region
 * [`wl-clipboard`](https://github.com/bugaevc/wl-clipboard) – to copy screenshots to the system clipboard on Wayland

-The program comes as a precompiled binary; no compilation is needed.

 ---

 ## Features